The Real Cost of Smart Boards in SA (Load Shedding Included)

 For the majority of South African buyers, the honest answer is a magnetic whiteboard.
 Here's who that covers:

-Home offices.
-Particularly relevant post-2020, a wall-mounted magnetic whiteboard turns a spare room into a genuinely functional workspace.
+• Home offices: Particularly relevant for remote professionals, a wall-mounted magnetic whiteboard turns a spare room into a genuinely functional workspace.

-Budget-conscious organisations of any size.
-Load shedding, rising electricity costs, software subscription fatigue - the operating environment in South Africa in 2026 rewards tools that have no running costs and no single points of failure.
+• Budget-conscious organisations of any size: Load shedding, rising electricity costs, software subscription fatigue - the operating environment in South Africa rewards tools that have no running costs and no single points of failure.

-BestBoard's magnetic whiteboards are locally manufactured in Johannesburg, available in standard and custom sizes, and come with free nationwide delivery.
+Bestboard's magnetic whiteboards are locally manufactured in Johannesburg, available in standard and custom sizes, and come with free nationwide delivery on all orders over R950.
 They're built to last 10–15 years with normal care.

 Comparison table - Whiteboard vs Smart Board at a glance